 Summarize any special considerations and findings as well as the applicant's or student's input related to accommodations ONLY.
 For example, if the applicant/student does not wish to discuss accommodations, document that information here.
 Please Note: Job Corps cannot impose RA/RM/AAS upon an individual.
 8. Clinical and Disability Accommodation Process (DAP) Summary. a.
 Clinical Summary: Summarize information from the file, clinical interview and/or discussions with providers to support the direct threat assessment. b.
-Disability Accommodation Process (DAP) Summary: If RA/RM/AAS were identified above, include a detailed explanation for why these supports would not sufficiently reduce the risk to allow for enrollment or to remain in the Job Corps program. experi t that I have the necessary licensure, training, and clinical experience to complete this assessment, including ence conducting safety assessments and identifying treatment, intervention and care management needs I to the symptoms and behaviors of this applicant's/student's documented health conditions.
-Printe ed or Typed Name and Title of Qualified Health Professional Conducting the Assessment Tinte a of Appennume and that of Quannet Health Professional conducting the Assessment Signat ture of Qualified Health Professional Conducting the Assessment Date

-Signature of Second Consulting Qualified Health Professional (if applicable)
+Disability Accommodation Process (DAP) Summary: If RA/RM/AAS were identified above, include a detailed explanation for why these supports would not sufficiently reduce the risk to allow for enrollment or to remain in the Job Corps program.
+The second secon I attest that I have the necessary licensure, training, and clinical experience to complete this assessment, including experience conducting safety assessments and identifying treatment, intervention and care management needs related to the symptoms and behaviors of this applicant's/student's documented health conditions.
+Printed or Typed Name and Title of Qualified Health Professional Conducting the Assessment Signature of Qualified Health Professional Conducting the Assessment Date Signature of Second Consulting Qualified Health Professional (if applicable) Date (y approxima)